joeroaden/AnimalShelterAPI.Solution/README.md

 ---
 ## Description

-_The user can use GET, POST, PUT and DELETE to add, update or remove animals from the database.
+_The user can perform GET, POST, PUT and DELETE to add, update or remove animals from the database.
 User can also run application on live server using Swagger_

 ---
 ## Setup and Installation Requirements